Warp Soldier - Nov 2021 Demo

 Hii, I've made a video about the game and wanted to give you some feedback about it, hopefully it is useful for the development :D

--The gameplay mechanics are really well done and the combat system works really great, it's really fun to fight enemies around the levels.
+-The concept in general si pretty interesting and well executed.-The gameplay mechanics are really well done and the combat system works really great, it's really fun to fight enemies around the levels.
 There's only room to improve them by polishing them and making them more solid and easy to get into (simplify the wall jumping, and polishing the flow of the movements in general as sometimes giving the game many inputs made the character get like frozen for a little moment).

 -Visually the game looks amazing, but adding some red particles to the mix when you slay enemies and fight them might give it a nice touch.